SModelS/smodels/docs/manual/source/Tools.rst

 or |Datasets| satisfying some user-defined conditions as well as to access the meta data and data inside each
 |ExpRes|.

-An interface to the |Database| browser is provided through an IPython session.

 **The usage of the browser interface is:**

 smodelsTools.py database-browser [-h] -p PATH_TO_DATABASE [-t]